KesharwaniArpita/cern-technical-student-notes/README.md

 ## Your CV
 A short CV that catches the eye is better than a long CV everything you did in your life in detail.
 A couple of pages should be enough for a student.
 Select the relevant experiences.
 As recruiters often say: "If you're enrolled in university, we can probably figure out that you did high school too".
 No need to specify.

 Be sure to mention any relevant project you did.
 University assignments work too.
 If you have nothing to mention, do some and come back.
 From the recruiters perspective it helps to assess your competences and show your interests.
 If you did group assignments, mention that too.
 Other than this, supervisors search through applications using keyword search.
 So **use keywords for your projects**.
-Bulletpoints are a tool too.
+Bullet points are a tool too.

 [Tips for your CV from CERN](https://careers.cern/node/47)